-Mr. Hino is the Chairman of the Financial Instruments Mediation Assistance Center, an ADR institution for financial instrument firms in Japan, having previously served as Commissioner of the Japan Financial Services Agency (FSA) and the Superintending Prosecutor of the Nagoya High Public Prosecutors Office, among other roles.
-Previous roles also include serving as Chief of Asian United Nations Far Eastern Crime Prevention Training Institute since March 1984; Assistant Director General of The Minister of Justice Secretariat (In-charge, Criminal Affairs Bureau); Head of Supreme Public Prosecutor’s Office, Public Security Department; Chief of Research and Training Institute, Ministry of Justice; and Superintending Prosecutor of Sendai High Public Prosecutor’s Office.
+Masaharu Hino joined the Oasis Advisory Council in 2016, and now serves an Emeritus Member of the Advisory Council.
+Mr. Hino served as Chairman of the Financial Instruments Mediation Assistance Center, an ADR institution for financial instrument firms in Japan, from 2010 and 2020, and prior to that, was the Commissioner of the Japan Financial Services Agency (FSA) and the Superintending Prosecutor of the Nagoya High Public Prosecutors Office, among other roles.
 He has been registered as an Attorney at Law and a member of the Dai-ichi Tokyo Bar Association since February 2001.
 Mr. Hino serves as an outside director of several Japanese public companies including Japan Post Insurance Co.
-Ltd. and has served as an outside director of Fujita Corp. and as an Outside Statutory Auditor of Sumitomo Mitsui Finance and Leasing Company, Limited, Seven Bank Ltd, and Toyo Kanetsu Kabushiki Kaisha.
-Mr. Hino lives in Tokyo, Japan.
+Ltd., and has served as an outside director of Fujita Corp. and as an Outside Statutory Auditor of Sumitomo Mitsui Finance and Leasing Company, Limited, Seven Bank Ltd, and Toyo Kanetsu Kabushiki Kaisha.
+He lives in Tokyo, Japan.

 From 1977 to 2010, Mr. Maruyama worked for the Japanese government where he specialized in financial market regulation as well as the Japanese government’s economic assistance policies, working primarily in the Ministry of Finance (MOF) and the Financial Services Agency (FSA), including as Deputy Commissioner for International Affairs at the FSA.
 Mr. Maruyama was seconded to the Ministry of Foreign Affairs (MOFA) twice, first as Assistant Financial Attaché in the Embassy of Japan in Washington, D.C. and later as Deputy Director-General of the European Affairs Bureau in MOFA’s Headquarters, as well as seconded to the European Bank for Reconstruction and Development (EBRD).
 From 2010 to 2017, he served as Managing Director and Head of Government Affairs at Citigroup Japan.
 From 2017 to 2020, Mr. Maruyama served as Ambassador of Japan to the Republics of Serbia and Montenegro.
 He has also previously served as Chairman of the Futures Industry Association Japan.
 Mr. Maruyama holds a BA in Law from the University of Tokyo and a MA in Public and International Affairs from Princeton University.
 He joined the Oasis Advisory Council in June 2023, and lives in Tokyo, Japan.